Transport

 Parking your bike on campus

-Campus maps can show you the locations of bike parking stations.
-Be careful to park only in designated bike parking or your bike may be removed and taken to Campus Security.
-Make sure you lock your bike correctly and use a high-quality lock, as university campuses are common targets for bike thieves.
+Campus maps show locations of bike parking stations.
+Be careful to park only in designated bike parking, or your bike may be removed and taken to Campus Security.
+Make sure you lock your bike correctly and use a high-quality lock – university campuses are common targets for bike thieves.

 Driving